 This innovative course examines the unique topic of art-related crime in its various forms and its implications for the international art market.
 As a multi-billion-pound industry, criminal activity relating to art might assume a wide range of forms through the deception achieved with the creation of fakes and forgeries, the crimes of theft and the subtler networks engaged in looting antiquities and money laundering.
-As a threat to our collective cultural identity, the subject of art crime demands a concerted investigation to understand its preconditions, processes and consequences, and the varied challenges it presents to our cultural and commercial institutions.
+As a threat to our collective cultural identity, the subject of art crime demands a concerted investigation to understand its preconditions, processes, consequences, and the varied challenges it presents to our cultural and commercial institutions.

-This programme examines the broader context of art crime by identifying and defining the range of illegal activities that have an impact upon the international art world.
+This two-week course examines the broader context of art crime by identifying and defining the range of illegal activities that have an impact upon the international art world.
 It considers the range of approaches for both confronting and responding to art crime, and the challenges and opportunities that emerge in response to these processes.

 This course also serves as part one of a four-week credit-bearing course designed to interrogate the nature of art crime as an evolving international phenomenon.
 Click here to learn more about our four-week course.